Traversable Wormholes with Exponential Shape Function in Modified Gravity and in General Relativity: A Comparative Study: Literature Survey

-Several experimental data have declared the current cosmic acceleration of the universe \cite{grant, perl, Bennett, Hinshaw}.
-Einstein's theory of general relativity was found unable to explain this acceleration.
-Consequently, various modified theories have been introduced in literature.
-The $f(R)$ and $f(R,T)$ theories are well known theories among them.
+Now a day's, the $f(R)$ and $f(R,T)$ theories have received much attention to describe the several aspects of the universe.
 In the early 1980s, Starobinsky \cite{Star} discussed $f(R)$ model by taking $f(R)=R+\alpha R^2$, where $\alpha>0$, representing inflationary scenario.
-Caroll et al. \cite{caroll} made some correction in gravitational action by adding the term $R^{-n}$, where $n>0$, and explained cosmic acceleration.
-Tsujikawa \cite{Tsujikawa} discussed $f(R)$ models that satisfy local gravity constraints and the conditions of cosmological viability.
-He studied $f(R)$ model given by $m(r)=C(-r-1)^p$, where $C>0$, $p>1$ with $m=R\frac{d^2f}{dR^2}/\frac{df}{dR}$, $r=-R\frac{df}{dR}/f$ that cover viable models studied so far lying in high curvature region and compatible with local gravity constraints.
-In particular, he introduced a viable cosmological $f(R)$ model with the function $f(R)$ defined as $f(R)=R-\mu R_c\tanh \frac{R}{R_c}$, where $\mu$ and $R_c$ are positive constants.
-He explored the evolution of matter density and showed the domination of scalar over a matter-induced mode as we move back to the past.
-Many viable cosmological models in modified $f(R)$ gravity have been discussed in \cite{Hu, Capozziello:2002rd, Capozziello:2003tk, Nojiri, Faraoni, Faul, Zhang, Cap, Sawicki, Amen, GN}.
-Subsequently, Harko et al. \cite{harko} generalized the gravitational action $f(R)$ by including the stress energy tensor term and developed a new theory called $f(R,T)$ theory of gravity.
-The choice of stress energy tensor in the action is induced by exotic imperfect fluid or quantum effects.
-Since the matter and gravity are coupled, therefore the gravity models are dependent on the source term which is change of the stress energy tensor of matter.
+Caroll et al. \cite{caroll} made some corrections in gravitational action by adding the term $R^{-n}$, where $n>0$, and explained cosmic acceleration.
+Tsujikawa \cite{Tsujikawa} discussed $f(R)$ models that could satisfy local gravity constraints and the conditions of cosmological viability.
+Subsequently, many viable cosmological models in modified $f(R)$ gravity have been discussed in \cite{Capozziello:2002rd, Nojiri, Faraoni, Faul, Cap, Amen}.
+Moreover, Harko et al. \cite{harko} generalized the gravitational action $f(R)$ by including the stress energy tensor term and developed a new theory called $f(R,T)$ theory of gravity.
+The choice of stress energy tensor in the action could be induced by exotic imperfect fluid or quantum effects.
+Since the matter and gravity are coupled, the gravity models are dependent on the source term.
 Consequently, the path of test particles is deviated from the geodesic path which may produce significant results to explore the universe.
 Houndjo \cite{Houndjo} obtained the unification of both deceleration and acceleration phases without neglecting matter in the context of $f(R,T)$ gravity.
 Baffou et al. \cite{Baffou} studied the cosmological evolution of deceleration and equation of state parameters using $f(R,T)$ gravity.
-Various cosmological models have been studied in $f(R,T)$ theory of gravity \cite{Adhav, samanta1, samanta2, samanta3, Mishra, moreas, moreas1, yousaf, Shabini, samanta4, samanta5, Nisha1, Nisha2}.
-For recent reviews on not only dark energy problem but also modified gravity theories, see, e.g.~\cite{Copeland:2006wr, Bamba:2012cp, Nojiri:2010wj, DeFelice:2010aj, Capozziello:2011et, Capozziello:2010zz, Bamba:2015uma, Nojiri:2017ncd}.\\
+Various cosmological models have been studied in $f(R,T)$ theory of gravity \cite{samanta1, samanta2, moreas, yousaf, Shabini, samanta4, Nisha1}.
+For reviews on dark energy problem and modified gravity theories, see e.g.~\cite{Copeland:2006wr, Nojiri:2010wj, DeFelice:2010aj, Capozziello:2010zz, Bamba:2015uma}.